Morflight/pokedex/README.md

         $ php bin/console doctrine:schema:update --force

+- If you does not have a WEB server installed, you can use Symfony's one

+        $ php bin/console server:start

 # Tasks

 ## Configuring Asserts

-We have a model "Pokemon", but since we do want to have a way to validate our objects, you have to write all needed Asserts on this model
+There is a "Pokemon" model, but since we do want to have a way to validate our objects, you have to write all needed Asserts on this model

 ## Populating Database